 Refer the the current Michigan Chestnut Management Guide for more information on nutrient management, scouting, and registered pesticides.

-Another problem that is not recognized is that Chinese-like trees can become infected.
-These trees are probably not pure Chinese but would have originated from seed collected from a Chinese chestnut tree pollinized by an American chestnut tree.
-The tree that grew from this seed would be a hybrid tree where half the tree is Chinese and half the tree is American chestnut.
+It is also important to understand that Chinese-like trees can become infected with blight.
+These trees are probably not pure Chinese, but have originated from seed collected from a Chinese chestnut tree pollinized by an American chestnut tree.
 These crosses (Chinese X American hybrids) are blight susceptible in the sense that they may not die from blight, but they will allow the pathogen to grow, colonize and sporulate all over the tree, spreading the chestnut blight fungus for many miles around the infected tree(s).
 As these blight “tolerant” trees get older, they get larger and the infections increase in size.
-These trees must be found and culled if you wish to plant ‘Colossal’ for example, within a few miles.
-This is a true example and it is currently damaging an orchard of ‘Colossal’ trees.

 - Chinese can be infected but is mostly tolerant.
 When infected, it acts like a carrier of the disease.
 The fungus may not kill the Chinese trees, but if it reproduces on them then it can act to promote the fungal pathogen into new areas.

-- Japanese chestnut is tolerant, but again, it can carry the fungus
+- Japanese chestnut is tolerant, but can carry the fungus.

 - Keep blight away by keeping American chestnut trees off the farm.